 Head teachers and other educational senior leaders are paid by reference to national leadership pay scales.
-Salary ranges are currentlyaligned to the three local authority pay scales following the TUPE transfer of staff into the Trust.

-The CCOO, CFO and CSEL are on salary ranges agreed by the Trust Board after benchmarking against similar sized MATs.
+The CSEL and CFO are on salary ranges agreed by the Trust Board after benchmarking against similar sized MATs.
 Recommendations for CSEL and Executive Pay are made by the Pay Committee, following a review process.

 A review of Headteacher performance against objectives is carried out annually during the Autumn Term and pay recommendations are then put to the Pay Committee of the Trust for moderation and ratification.
-Headteacher pay awards are made within the relevant ISR set for the Headteacher on appointment Objectives are set according to the priorities set out in the Trust Strategic Plan as interpreted by the relevant School Improvement Plan
+Headteacher pay awards are made within the relevant ISR set for the Headteacher on appointment Objectives are set according to the priorities set out in the Trust Strategic Plan as interpreted by the relevant School Improvement Plan.